hoangthangta/Wikidata2Text/README.md

 ![alt text](https://github.com/tahoangthang/Wikidata2Text/blob/main/sentence_plot_by_redundant_words.svg?raw=true)

-By each Wikidata property, we extract redundant words of their sentences and show them on the plot.
+By each Wikidata property, we extract redundant words (or `redundant phrases` for the better performance) of their sentences and show them on the plot.
 Open `test_corpus_estimation.py` and see these lines:

 ```
 input_file_name = 'data/output_common2_measures.csv'